astropy/reproject/docs/celestial.rst

 :class:`~astropy.io.fits.Header`, does not contain information about image size).

-.. note:: The input data can be n-dimensional as long as it has two celestial
-          axes.
-However, at this time, we assume that the celestial axes are independent from the other axes, so that the reprojection is the same for all celestial slices.

 As an example, we start off by opening a FITS file using Astropy::

     >>> from astropy.io import fits